How To Train For The Boston Marathon - The Running Channel Advertisement

 If you’re a runner that likes to track distance and time on their runs, then consider adding elevation gain to those stats each week.

-The perfect hill for training for the Boston Marathon is around half a mile in length (800m), with an average gradient of 4-6% – used Strava maps to check lots of roads near where I live, looking for different ones which might work.
+The perfect hill for training for the Boston Marathon is around half a mile in length (800m), with an average gradient of 4-6% – I used Strava maps to check roads near where I live, looking for different hilly streets which could work.

 DEVELOP AN OBSESSION WITH HILLS